welshk91/Eirene/README.md

 }
 ```

-## Known Issues
+## Coming Soon
-* No ChromeCast support currently (Highest priority feature)
+* ChromeCast support (Highest priority feature)
-* No DRM support currently
+* DRM support
 * Provide possibility to have picture-in-picture or side-by-side videos
 * Provide an interface (for classes that don't want to use inheritence)
-* Need to provide a way for developers to customize the cache
+* Provide a way for developers to customize the cache
-* Need to provide more customization for volume (layout, disable especially on phones that already manage media volume)
+* Provide more customization for volume (layout, disable especially on phones that already manage media volume)
-* Need to provide more customization for Key Events (Android TV remote buttons, swipes, taps)
+* Provide more customization for Key Events (Android TV remote buttons, swipes, taps)
-* Need to provide more customization for the media control layout (play/pause, fast forward, closed captioning)
+* Provide more customization for the media control layout (play/pause, fast forward, closed captioning)
-* Look into providing a menu for options like subtitle/track selection, properties (similar to VLC or Funamation's player)
+* Provide a menu for options like subtitle/track selection, properties (similar to VLC or Funamation's player)
 * Smooth Streaming (SS) support seems weak, though we could be using out-of-date testing URLs
 * Clean up warnings
-* Create a Wiki (Common use cases, FAQ, important tips)
+* A Wiki (Common use cases, FAQ, important tips)
 * Screenshots
-* Get demo on Play Store
+* Published Demo on the Play Store

 ## License
 	Copyright 2019 Kevin Welsh